-Tim has been listed in Best Lawyers© in the fields of Energy Law and Natural Resources Law since 2013, and has also been selected to the Texas Super Lawyers list, a Thomson Reuters service, (2008-2015).
+Tim has been listed in Best Lawyers©, Energy Law and Natural Resources Law since 2013, and has also been selected to the Texas Super Lawyers list, a Thomson Reuters service, (2008-2017).
 Both Tim and McGinnis Lochridge are ranked in Band 1, the highest ranking in Energy: State Regulatory & Litigation for Oil & Gas in Texas by Chambers & Partners USA.

 E&P Planning, Permitting, and Regulatory Compliance

 Tim's experience with exploration and production planning, permitting, and regulatory compliance includes:

 - Representing operators and owners in Railroad Commission of Texas contested hearings.

 - Assisting operators with day-to-day regulatory compliance with rules and requirements of the Railroad Commission of Texas and the Texas General Land Office.

 - Representing applicants and opponents in force pooling under the Texas Mineral Interest Pooling Act.